 Nevertheless, the Sigma 24-70mm f/2.8 DG OS HSM A is a good performer, and we still think it represents good value overall.
 It has relatively uniform sharpness levels across the frame over all focal lengths, while levels of chromatic aberration, distortion, and vignetting are all well-controlled for a lens in this category.

-In this review we have compared the Sigma 24-70mm f/2.8 DG OS HSM A lens to the Nikon model and to its most direct rival from Tamron.
+In this review we have compared the Sigma 24-70mm f/2.8 DG OS HSM A lens to the Canon model and to its most direct rival from Tamron.
 As usual, you can create your own comparisons and in-depth analyses using our interactive lens comparison tool.